 It was well worth it for us to have the ability to say goodbye to Rex on our own terms.
 We were also extremely lucky in our choice of vet.
 He was caring, patient and sympathetic.
 He really made us feel like he was there for us and let us set the pace.

 A good vet can really help you with saying goodbye to your dog, by providing a professional understanding presence, with guidance and empathy.

 I recommend setting aside some time, before your dog is sick or old, and researching services available in your area if you think this is something you’ll want to do when the time comes.
 I did my research online but you can also get referrals from your regular vet.

-Remember that as difficult as it is to make this decision for your pet, you need to do what is in his best interest (not yours).
+Remember that, for as difficult as it is to make this decision for your pet, you need to do what is in their best interest — not yours.
 If you are having a hard time with this, refer to the Quality of Life Scale to see where your dog’s condition falls.
-If the evidence is there, do the loving, humane thing and help your dog out of his discomfort.

-My personal philosophy is this: the reason dogs don’t live as long as we do is so we can help more dogs.
+You can’t replace a family member, but that doesn’t mean your family can never grow again.
+My personal philosophy is this: The reason dogs don’t live as long as we do is so we can help more dogs.

 Take your time to do your grieving, but not too much.
 As devastating as it was (and still is) to lose Rex, the one thing that brought me comfort was adopting another dog who needed me.
 After Rex’s passing, I ran across Big Duke’s picture on a shelter website and his resemblance to Rex was uncanny.

 Saying goodbye to your dog creates the beginning of space in your life for another dog.
 Letting go of Rex allowed me to save Big Duke from a high-kill shelter.
 I felt like it was Rex’s way of letting me know that it was time to turn my grief into something positive.
 Saying goodbye to Rex allowed me to say hello to Big Duke, and saving a life has helped me to heal.